jflinter/jflinter.github.com/_posts/2014-3-30-who-lives-here.markdown

 - "I am having trouble picking a place for dinner and want an app to just tell me where to go."

 I almost certainly have an app on my phone (Notes, Yelp, etc) already that I could use to solve any of those problems.
 But with that comes some cognitive load about how to use that tool to solve that particular problem.
 If I have a tool that's perfectly suited, I'll be more likely to use it.

-In closing: a brief list of things I'd like to